 To DIY zero waste dry shampoo, you will need:

 - Excellent base option for various DIYs, including DIY dry shampoo.

-- Soaks up the extra sebum as it has highly absorbent properties.
+- It soaks up the extra sebum as it has highly absorbent properties.

 - It prevents the formation of more dandruff.

-- Promotes hair growth due to the minerals that contain (sodium, potassium, calcium).
+- Promotes hair growth due to the minerals that contain (sodium, potassium, and calcium).

 Natural coloring powders:

 Depending on your hair color, you will need to add some of the following ingredients –

 - Cocoa powder – For brown hair.
 The nutrients in cocoa promote healthy hair growth.
 It is rich in magnesium, which may help to combat hair loss.

 - Ground cinnamon – For lighter brown & red hair.
 It prevents a dirty look, stimulates hair growth, and treats hair loss.